steamcheng/arduino_garage_ping/README.md

 Created by: Davis Whittaker on 1 Oct 2016.

-Last Modified: 3 Oct 2016

-3 Oct 2016: Added flashing red lights for distances less than 8".
-Removed use of pins to control power to the sensors
+Last Modified: 3 Oct 2016: Added flashing red lights for distances less than 8".
+Removed use of pins to control power to the sensors.